Montreal journalist’s phone records part of probe into alleged rogue cop, warrants show

 In the warrants, the Montreal Police Service said high-ranking officers were aware that the investigation into Mr. Djelidi was “indirectly” focused on the work of reporters.
 “We reaffirm to the authorizing judge that journalists are not linked to the alleged infractions in this case, but that intercepting some of their private conversations will prove to be useful to this investigation into Montreal Police Service officers,” the warrant said.

-In a motion filed in Quebec Superior Court last monthDECEMBER, however, La Presse called for all warrants used against Mr. Lagacé to be quashed.
+In a motion filed in Quebec Superior Court last month, however, La Presse called for all warrants used against Mr. Lagacé to be quashed.
 According to La Presse, the police officers who requested the warrants, and the judicial officers who approved them, went further than any other law-enforcement authorities in Canadian history to find a journalist’s confidential sources.

 “In this matter, the Montreal Police Service deliberately created a complete registry of telephone communications by a reporter who was not under investigation, giving itself the means to identify all of the confidential sources that he contacted over a period of many months,” La Presse said in its request for judicial review, which was tabled in Quebec Superior Court.

-“It appears from an analysis of the documents that these investigative techniques were not justified, nor useful to obtain progress on the real investigation under way,” the document added.
+“It appears from an analysis of the documents that these investigative techniques were not justified, nor useful to obtain progress on the real investigation under way,” the motion added.

 Among reporters in Quebec, there are widespread concerns that senior officials at the Montreal Police Service and the Sûreté du Québec investigated journalists in a bid to find and get rid of anyone leaking information to the media inside their organizations.